rokath/tcobs/README.md

 * Compression is a wide field and there is a lot of excellent code around.
 * But when it comes to **very short messages like up to 100 bytes** these algorithms fail for one of two reasons:
-  * The rely on a case specific runtime generated dictionary, which must be packed into the compressed data as well.
+  * They rely on a case specific runtime generated dictionary, which must be packed into the compressed data as well.
   * They rely on a common dictionary on encoder and decoder side which then is not needed to be a part of the compressed data.
 An interesting example is [SMAZ](https://github.com/antirez/smaz).
 But this method is not usable on arbitrary data.
 * If your packages contain many integers, they have statistically more 0xFF and 0x00 bytes: ✅ that is TCOBS is made for.
 * If your packages contain many equal bytes in a row: ✅ that is TCOBS is made for.
 * If your packages contain statistically mixed byte sequences, like encrypted data: 🛑 that is TCOBS is **NOT** made for.
 Such data you frame better simply with COBS, even it is possible with TCOBS.
-Any compression may have a sense before the encryption.
+A compression may make sense before the encryption.

 ##  6. <a name='TCOBSSpecification'></a>TCOBS Specification